 How To Watch Wild Deer

 Deer are creatures of habit and will spend time in the same places at the same time every day.
-They will also use the same paths to move around and feed in the same places.
+They will also use the same paths to move around and feed in the same areas.

 If you are lucky to observe deer over time, you will quickly learn their habits, including where they eat and sleep.
-The best time to see deer is at dusk, and if you do spot a herd in a field, it is best to keep walking and avoid looking straight at them.
-If deer think that you have not seen them, then they will generally stay still.
+The best time to see deer is at dusk, and if you spot a herd in a field, it is best to keep walking and avoid looking straight at them.
+If deer think you have not seen them, they will generally stay still.

 Once you know where the deer are and their habits, you can decide the best place to view them and take photographs of them doing their usual behavior.